varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 requests coming from the client matching `/foo/bar`.

-For more information on how :ref:`varnishlog(1)` works please see :ref:`users-guide-logging` or then man page.
+For more information on how :ref:`varnishlog(1)` works please see :ref:`users-guide-logging` or the man page.

 Tool: lwp-request